 For those who want a 3D printer for kids that is also precise, this is perfect.
-The solid frame weighs the printer down so vibrations don’t affect the print’s accuracy, and the printer itself is precise.
+The solid frame weighs the printer down so vibrations don’t affect your model’s surface finish, improving an already accurate 3D printer.
 The large 4.3” touchscreen is also great for kids and easy to use.

 If you do have any problems, Qidi’s customer service pledge to respond within 24 hours, and the printer comes with a 1-year warranty.
 Overall, it’s very reliable, accurate, safe for kids to 3D print, and one of the best 3D printers under $1,000.

 Best 3D Printers for kids (more premium & advanced)

 Dremel Digilab 3D45 with lesson plans — Fantastic educational 3D printer for kids

 - Price: $2,099 with lesson plans, $1,899 without — Available on Amazon here / Available on Matterhackers here

 - Build volume: 254 x 154 x 170 mm

 American legendary tool-producing company Dremel have recently ventured into the 3D printing industry and produced some of the best printers of the last few years.
 The Dremel Digilab 3D40 EDU is specially aimed at teaching younger kids 3D printing in schools, making it perfect for parents and their kids to have fun together while also learning about engineering and making things.